 There are other services like this out there, of course.
 The Weather Channel offers the interstate forecast, which focuses on America’s main routes.
-WeatherBonk also offers a route weather tool, though I personally find it a great deal less useful than Wunderground’s offering.
+WeatherBonk also offers a, though I personally find it a great deal less useful than Wunderground’s offering.
 I’ve yet to find a tool like this that works outside of the United States, but am very open to suggestions.

 Please let me know about any and all similar services in the comments below, because sharing is awesome and so are you.